Gandhi warns 'explosive' COVID wave threatens India and the world

 India reported another record daily rise in coronavirus cases, 414,188, on Friday, bringing total new cases for the week to 1.57 million.
 Deaths from COVID-19 rose by 3,915 to 234,083.

-Medical experts say the real extent of COVID-19 in India is five to 10 times the official tallies.
+Medical experts say the real extent of COVID-19 is likely to be far higher than official tallies.

 Infections are now spreading from overcrowded cities to remote rural villages that are home to nearly 70% of the 1.3 billion population.

-Although northern and western India bear the brunt of the disease, southern India now seems to be turning into the new epicentre.
-The share of the five southern states in the country’s daily surge in infections rose from 28% to 33% in the first seven days of May, data shows.
+Although northern and western areas of India bear the brunt of the disease, the south now seems to be turning into the new epicentre.

-In the southern city of Chennai, only one in a hundred oxygen supported beds and two in a hundred beds in intensive care units (ICUs) were vacant on Thursday, from a vacancy rate of over 20% each two weeks ago, government data showed.
+In the southern city of Chennai, only one in a hundred oxygen-supported beds and two in a hundred beds in intensive care units (ICUs) were vacant on Thursday, from a vacancy rate of more than 20% each two weeks ago, government data showed.

-In India’s tech capital Bengaluru, also in the south, only 23 of the 590 beds in ICUs were vacant, and only 1 in 50 beds with a ventilator were vacant, a situation officials say points to an impending crisis.
+In India’s tech capital Bengaluru, also in the south, only 23 of the 590 beds in ICUs were vacant.

 The test-positivity rate — the percentage of people tested who are found to have the disease — in the city of 12.5 million has tripled to almost 39% as of Wednesday, from about 13% two weeks ago, data showed.